 Keyword level bidding: When you use keywords, you have the option to apply a keyword level bid for when your ads show in search results.
 Keyword level bids help you more granularly optimize your campaigns based on individual keyword performance.
 If you don’t provide a keyword level bid, we will default to your ad group level bid.
 Keyword bids can be set in the bulk editor or using in-line editing.

-- Multiple Pins per campaign: Pinterest will optimize to show the best-performing Pins within each campaign more often than the others.
-Adding multiple Promoted Pins in one campaign also makes it easier to monitor daily budget if you are running many Promoted Pins at once.
+- Multiple Pins per ad group: Pinterest will optimize to show the best-performing Pins within each ad group more often than the others.

-- One Pin per campaign: Gives you full control over optimization and testing.
+- One Pin per ad group: Gives you full control over optimization and testing.

-- Review the destination URL of your Promoted Pin.
-You can leave this blank if you want to use the URL saved on the organic instance of this Pin.
-Putting a value in this field will only change the destination URL for this Promoted Pin, in case you want to add any special tracking parameters.
+- Destination URL: the destination URL for your ad.
+The value in this field will only change the destination URL for this Promoted Pin (and will not change the destination URL of the organic Pin), in case you want to add any special tracking parameters.
 Keep in mind that we don’t support any link shorteners at this time.

-Once you click on “Promote Pin,” it will go through our ad review process.
+Once you click Launch campaign, your ads will go through our ad review process.